scaleoutsystems/fedn/README.md

 *Note, there is a script "init_model.py" that you can edit if you would like to alter the neural network of the seed model.*

 #### Start training
+Visiting `https://localhost:8090` if you are running the development docker-compose yamls.
+From there you can also start the reducer for basic execution (and set basic parameters).
-To start training, just call the Reducer rest API start endpoint: localhost:8090/start
+Alternatively you can start training, just call the Reducer rest API start endpoint: `localhost:8090/start` with curl

+if y ou have the mnist example configured you can start the clients by starting the docker mnist configured clients which will.

 You can follow the progress of training visually in the Dashboard:
  - localhost:5111/table
  - localhost:5111/box